Chope

 Ideating with Four Parts Categories

-After prioritising, we ideated and finalised our ideas and solutions into the 4 parts categories using the relevance and novelty ideas.
-The ideas that we are going to apply on our design are the bookmark feature on the menu, comprehensive search filters, reviews feature with photo uploading function.
+After prioritizing, ideas and solutions were ideated and finalized into 4 parts categories based on relevance and novelty.
+The ideas selected for implementation in the design include a bookmark feature on the menu, comprehensive search filters, and a review feature with photo-uploading functionality.

 Four Categories Method